yadhuu06/bitcode-frontend/README.md

 BitCode is a dynamic, scalable platform designed for real-time competitive programming battles.

 Users can:
->Join coding lobbies
+✅ Join coding lobbies
->Compete head-to-head in 1v1, squad, or team battles
->Get instant feedback on submissions
+✅ Compete head-to-head in 1v1, squad, or team battles ✅ Get instant feedback on submissions
->Track live leaderboards & rankings
+✅ Track live leaderboards & rankings

 The platform prioritizes speed, reliability, and an engaging user experience, making it perfect for coders to sharpen their skills in a fun environment.